fabric8-analytics/fabric8-analytics-jobs/README.md

 # Authentication & Authorization

-If the jobs service is running in production environment, there needs to be done authentication in order to manipulate with endopoints.
+If the jobs service is running in production environment, there needs to be done authentication in order to manipulate with endpoints.
 Jobs service authenticates users against Github OAuth which provides you a token that you can use to do post requests.

 You can generate token by accessing `/api/v1/generate-token` endpoint.
 It will redirect you to Github, which will ask for access to your account info in order to verify that you are a member of Github organization.
 Once you grant the access, you will be redirected back to Jobs service, which gives you information about your current token.